-An average reception area has one to two reception staff.
-One full-time employee is insufficient because continuity or operation during the opening hours of the company (which may far exceed the 38-hour week), absenteeism and leave must be taken into account.
+An average reception area is staffed by one to two reception employees.
+One full-time employee is often not enough: people get sick, take leave and the opening hours of the company exceed the 38-hour week.

 92% of the tasks are repetitive and can be automated